-5. When having full sex, it is recommended that you use the squeeze technique 2-3 times first during foreplay, before then having sex and continuing to withdraw and use the technique.
+5. When having full sex, it’s recommended that you use the squeeze technique 2-3 times first during foreplay, before then having sex and continuing to withdraw and use the technique.

-How often and for how long should you practice the squeeze technique?
+How often should you practice the squeeze technique?

-The Masters-Johnson method does take a certain amount of dedication on both you and your partner’s behalf.
-It may be then that you only practice the technique once or twice per week, whilst continuing to have normal, free flowing sexual activities between you on other days.
+The Masters-Johnson method takes dedication on both you and your partner’s part.
+It may be then that you only practice the technique once or twice per week, whilst continuing to have normal sex on other days.

 This should hopefully serve as a motivation and reason to keep up with the somewhat clinical and torturous sounding squeeze technique sessions.